 Boston, 1926.
 The '20s are roaring.
 Liquor is flowing, bullets are flying, and one man sets out to make his mark on the world.
 Prohibition has given rise to an endless network of underground distilleries, speakeasies, gangsters, and corrupt cops.
 Joe Coughlin, the youngest son of a prominent Boston police captain, has long since turned his back on his strict and proper upbringing.
 Now having graduated from a childhood of petty theft to a career in the pay of the city's most fearsome mobsters, Joe enjoys the spoils, thrills, and notoriety of being an outlaw.
 But life on the dark side carries a heavy price.
 In a time when ruthless men of ambition, armed with cash, illegal booze, and guns, battle for control, no one-neither family nor friend, enemy nor lover-can be trusted.
 Beyond money and power, even the threat of prison, one fate seems most likely for men like Joe: an early death.
 But until that day, he and his friends are determined to live life to the hilt.
 Joe embarks on a dizzying...Written by

-In the 1927 scene where Joe and Emma are in bed together talking you can hear the song Moonglow playing in the background.
-That tune wasn't written until 1933 and the recording they were using was Artie Shaw's arrangement from 1941.
+In 1927, when Joe and Emma are in bed together talking, "Moonglow" is playing in the background.
+That song was written in 1933, and the music playing is a 1941 Artie Shaw arrangement.
 See more »

 27 of 47 people found this review helpful.

 Was this review helpful to you?